1.1 Who should read this practice note?

 - a member of the immediate family of the person preparing or supervising the preparation of the will or lifetime gift;

-- a partner or employee of the business entity preparing the will or lifetime gift,
+- a partner or employee of the business entity preparing the will

 1.2 What is the issue?

-Preparing a will or lifetime gift for a client can be a sensitive area.
+Preparing a will for a client can be a sensitive area.
 It is easy for those who receive less than they were expecting to allege improper influence, particularly if the client is giving property to you or someone connected with you.
 Your firm should therefore have safeguards in place to protect it from such allegations.

-2 Preparing the will or lifetime gift
+2 Preparing the will

 No one can foresee or address every issue or ethical dilemma which may arise.
 Outcomes-focused regulation requires you to consider how best to achieve the right outcomes for your clients and therefore comply with the principles.